Sakura-Kimonos/Sakura-Kimonos-Back/README.md

 6. Gheck the connection is active in the Server Explorer </p>

 7. All set!
-Build Sakura-Kimonos-Back solution and run _npm run dev_ command in Sakura-Kimonos-Front project </p>
+Build Sakura-Kimonos -Back solution and run _npm run dev_ command in Sakura-Kimonos-Front project </p>

 > While connecting the project to your database, note that your *Data source=...* and *initial catalog=...* corresponds to the name of your computer and the name of your database respectively.